S4enL0ng/genpi-tools/README.md

 ## Installation

-As of version >= 2.2.16 of Portage, **sakaki-tools** is best installed (on Gentoo) via the [new plug-in sync system](https://wiki.gentoo.org/wiki/Project:Portage/Sync).
+As of version >= 2.2.16 of Portage, **genpi-tools** is best installed (on Gentoo) via the [new plug-in sync system](https://wiki.gentoo.org/wiki/Project:Portage/Sync).
 Full instructions are provided on the [Gentoo wiki](https://wiki.gentoo.org/wiki/Sakaki's_EFI_Install_Guide/Building_the_Gentoo_Base_System_Minus_Kernel#Preparing_to_Run_Parallel_emerges).

 The following are short form instructions.
 If you haven't already installed **git**(1), do so first:

     # emerge --ask --verbose dev-vcs/git

-Next, create a custom `/etc/portage/repos.conf` entry for the **sakaki-tools** overlay, so Portage knows what to do.
+Next, create a custom `/etc/portage/repos.conf` entry for the **genpi-tools** overlay, so Portage knows what to do.
 Make sure that `/etc/portage/repos.conf` exists, and is a directory.
 Then, fire up your favourite editor:

-    # nano -w /etc/portage/repos.conf/sakaki-tools.conf
+    # nano -w /etc/portage/repos.conf/genpi-tools.conf

 and put the following text in the file:
 ```
 [genpi-tools]

 # Various utility ebuilds for Gentoo on EFI
-# former  Maintainer: sakaki (sakaki@deciban.com) / now https://github.com/GenPi64/genpi-tool
+# former  Maintainer: sakaki (sakaki@deciban.com) / now https://github.com/GenPi64/genpi-tools

 location = /var/db/repos/genpi-tools
 sync-type = git